anonymous-347395/Tail-GNN/README.md

 We provide the implementaion of Tail-GNN model.

 The repository is organised as follows:
 - dataset/: contains 3 benchmark datasets: squirrel, actor, cs-citation.
-Extract dataset before use
+Note: The larger cs-citation dataset is zipped, and must be unzipped first.
+Make sure the input files are all under dataset/cs-citation/ after unzipping.
+As all datasets will be processed on the fly, cs-citation may take 5+ mins to process before training will start.
-- models/: contains our models
+- models/: contains our model.
-- layers/: contains component layers for models
+- layers/: contains component layers for our model.
-- utils/: contains functions for data-processing, metrics
+- utils/: contains functions for data-processing, evaluation metrics, etc.
-- link_prediction/: sub repository to run the link prediction task
+- link_prediction/: sub-directory to run the link prediction task.

 ## Requirements